sachinmaurya1/Building-a-Quiz-Webpage/README.md

 # Building-a-Quiz-Webpage
-In this  small webpage, we'll build a quiz webpage. we'll learn accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.
+We'll build a quiz webpage. we'll learn accessibility tools such as keyboard shortcuts, ARIA attributes, and design best practices.

-Here’s a draft for the README file:

 ---

 # Learning Accessibility by Building a Quiz Webpage